second-state/wasm-learning/faas/poster/README.md

 cargo run
 ```

-If everything goes well, follow the aboving instrcutions to publish your web application.
+If everything goes well, follow the aboving instructions to publish your web application.